Skip to Main Content

 Coordination strategies that actually work

-International post workflows require careful coordination to avoid delays and communication breakdowns.
+Global post workflows need careful planning to avoid delays and communication breakdowns.
 Here's how to structure these complex arrangements successfully.

 • Quality control and approval processes